annedorko/mindfulqueer/_posts/2018-01-13-affirmations-for-success.md

 * I am not doing everything today.
 I am taking one small step.
 * I am not perfect, but I am powerful.
 * It doesn’t have to be perfect to be effective.
+* I am focusing only on what I can control.
+* I _am_ focusing on what I can control.
+* I can control the way I spend my time.

 Then, here is a big handful of affirmations I’ve found to try out throughout the rest of the year:

 * **I am creating magic, not excuses.**
 * I am comfortable asking for what I want because I know I deserve it.
-* I am focusing only on what I can control.
 * I am embracing my full potential, even when it makes others uncomfortable.
 * I am doing what no one else is willing to do.
 * I am facing one fear each day.